joshmossas/tailwind-to-dart/README.md

 # Tailwind to Dart

-This library transforms a tailwind config into dart code that you can use in your flutter apps.
+This library transforms a [Tailwind](https://tailwindcss.com/) config into dart code that you can use in your Flutter apps.
 This allow you to reuse the same colors, spacing, and font sizes without having to duplicate code.

-**Currently Support Tailwind Properties**:
+**Currently supports the following Tailwind properties**:

 -   Colors
 -   Spacing